 Paleo Pumpkin Custard

-- 2 cups milk or cream, of choice (non-dairy options work well)
+- 2 cups milk of choice (non-dairy options work well)

 - 4 egg yolks reserve the whites separately if you want to top the custards with meringue (see link to Paleo Meringue recipe below)

 - 2 teaspoons gelatin sustainably-sourced (see Recipe Notes for sourcing)

 - ½ teaspoon vanilla extract

 - Whisk together arrowroot, collagen, gelatin, spices and sea salt in a medium bowl.

 - Into a medium saucepan, add milk, pumpkin, egg yolks, and maple syrup.
 Sprinkle the arrowroot mixture over its surface, and whisk to combine.
 (The egg yolks will get mixed in, but the pumpkin may not break up all the way until it's well heated.)

 - Cook over medium heat for about 10 minutes, whisking CONSTANTLY until the pudding begins to thicken.
 It will thicken in two stages: It will start to steam first, and become more viscous; this is your sign that the custard is almost done.
 Then at the 10 minute mark it will thicken more.
 Once thickened, remove immediately from the heat.
 (It will thicken more again upon chilling.)